mediafaktur/gtm-marketing-session-id/README.md

 Default **browser session behavior** is purely technical:

-* It lasts as long as stored data (cookie or session storage) exists
+* A session lasts as long as the stored data (cookie or sessionStorage) remains available
-* It doesn’t reset when there’s a real break in the user journey
+* It does **not** necessarily reset when there’s a real break in the user journey
 * Tabs opened hours apart can still be counted as the same session
+* Sessions may persist even if the browser appears to be closed

+Two common causes for unexpected session persistence:

+1. **Browser process not fully terminated**
+   On macOS (and sometimes Windows), closing the window may not end the browser process.
+   Session-scoped data in RAM (e.g., `sessionStorage`) remains intact, so reopening a window continues the same browser session.

+2. **“Reopen previous tabs on startup” feature**
+   Some browsers restore `sessionStorage` from saved state when reopening tabs after a full quit.
+   This can reconstruct the previous session even though the process was stopped, making it appear as if no new session has started.

 > **Technical session** = Defined by browser storage lifecycle (cookie, sessionStorage, etc.) <br>→ Ends only when storage is cleared or expires